cscribn/dotfiles-misc/README.md

 Some additional themes for iterm2.

-## microsoft-windows-terminal/LocalState
+## microsoft-windows-terminal

-Settings files for Windows Terminal.
+Settings and icon files for Windows Terminal.

 ## powershell-core